polym8th/Harvest/README.md

 To create an article:

 - Fill in the **Title**, **Content**, and **Upload an Image**.
-- If the article is related to an event, select **"Is this article related to an event?"**
+- If the article is related to an event, tick the checkbox **"Is this article related to an event?"**
   - Enter the **Event Date and Time**.
   - Provide the **Event Name**.
   - Enter the **Event Venue**, **Event Address**, and **Event Postcode**.
+  - Once this Event form is submitted, the Article will be assigned an Event ID, allowing you to update or delete it from the Published section as an **event**.

 ### 5. Update or Delete Your Articles